MonashMath/SCI1022/Git.md

 ## 1.7.
 Modifying an already tracked file.
 Viewing the diff
 <a id="markdown-modifying-an-already-tracked-file-viewing-the-diff" name="modifying-an-already-tracked-file-viewing-the-diff"></a>

 So far we have created 3 commits on our **local** repository.
 Each of these three commits added a single **new** file, i.e., `README.md`, `file1.txt`, and `file2.txt`, respectively.
-However, we also want to modify the contents of files which are already tracked by Git.
-When we do that, it is often very useful to be able to see the changes that we have performed on a file (set of files) before adding them to the staging area, i.e., before preparing Git for a new commit.
-To see how does it work, let's put the word "example" in the `README.md` file in boldface using Markdown as follows (note that we just added `**` before and after the word "example"):
+However, we may also want to modify the contents of files which are already tracked by Git.
+When we do so, it is often useful to be able to see the changes that we have performed on a file (or set of files) before adding them to the staging area, i.e., before preparing Git for a new commit.
+As an example, let's put the word "example" in the `README.md` file in boldface using Markdown as follows (note that we just added `**` before and after the word "example"):

 ```bash
 $ nano README.md # Use nano to modify the contents of README.md as shown below